 The primary affiliation for each author should be the institution where the majority of their work is done.
 If an author has subsequently moved, the current address may also be stated.
 OHIR remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

-Corresponding author is also expected to be responsible for the following with respect to data, code and materials:
+The corresponding author is also expected to be responsible for the following with respect to data, code, and materials:

 When two authors contribute equally to a work, authors can indicate dual first authorship with an asterisk on the manuscript title page and a short note "Drs.
 XXX and XXX contributed equally to this article.".